 - 1. It is best to never remove the access port O-ring (A).
-Should the access port O-ring (A) become dislodged, simply insert it back into access port groove (B). - Slide the access port cover (C) into place being certain that access port O-ring (A) does not become dislodged during the process. - Insert cover bolts (D) into tapered cover holes (E). - Use ratchet wrench (F) to sequentially tighten all cover bolts (D) alternating from one side of the valve to the other.
+Should the access port O-ring (A) become dislodged, simply insert it back into access port groove (B). - 2.
+Slide the access port cover (C) into place being certain that access port O-ring (A) does not become dislodged during the process. - 3.
+Insert cover bolts (D) and tapered washers (E), flat side facing up, into tapered cover holes (F).
+Tapered washers (E) must be properly installed or the access port cover (C) will not seal under pressure. - 4.
+Use 15/16" socket wrench (G) to tighten the 4 center cover bolts (D) alternating from one side of the valve to the other.
+Then tighten the four corner bolts alternating from one side of the valve to the other.